nardienapratama/Human-Machine-Perception-of-Visual-Content/README.md

 This project is licensed under the terms of the LICENSE file.

 ## Contact
-For questions or feedback, please contact the repository maintainer.
+For questions or feedback, please contact Nardiena A. Pratama (n.pratama@uq.edu.au).